abarbour/pbe-data/README.md

 ### [`earthquakes.txt`](earthquakes.txt)

-This table gives information regarding the origin times, locations (latitude, longitude, and depth in km), and moment magnitudes of all the earthquakes in our search. *Note that this list does not indicate with BSM data is available.*
+This table gives information regarding the origin times, locations (latitude, longitude, and depth in km), and moment magnitudes of all the earthquakes in our search.

 ```fundamental
 eqnum	year	mo	dy	hr	mi	sec		nlat	elon	depkm	Mw